Frequently Asked Questions

 Yes.
 Unless you have signed a written release of information, we cannot speak to anyone about treatment received at SCS.
 Students under 18 may consent to mental health treatment and may be seen at SCS without parental notification.
 However, a minor's parents do have the legal right to request and receive mental health treatment records, unless the treating mental health professional determines that the release of said records would be reasonably likely to cause substantial harm to the minor.
 It is SCS practice to discourage parents from requesting such information so that a trusting working relationship can be established.

-No. SCS records are kept separately from academic records.
+No, SCS records are kept separately from academic records.

 Yes.
 One of the services SCS provides is assisting students in connecting with services in the community, when requested.

-SCS staff will expect you to be on time for your appointments and to give 24 hours notice of cancelation if possible.
+SCS staff will expect you to be on time for your appointments and to give 24 hours notice of cancellation if possible.
 Providers will want you to be honest and open with your feelings and behaviors so that you can receive the most benefit from your care.